Arrival & Departure Procedures

 Meals & Snacks

 There are some classes at the MHC in which meals or snacks are provided.
 Please indicate any special diets, allergies, or restrictions well in advance.
-Due to the possibility of severe allergic reactions, we are a “nut-free” facility.
-We do not serve any products with nuts and we ask that you do not send any food items containing nuts.
+Due to the possibility of severe allergic reactions, we do not serve any products with nuts and we ask that you do not send any food items containing nuts.

 A binder of dietary needs is maintained and can be found in the MHC kitchen.
 In general, the MHC strives to offer healthy options for food and makes an effort to provide foods that are free of high fructose corn syrup and artificial colors & flavors.